Earl of Ross: Origins and transfers

 The line of Ferquhard continued until the death of William, 5th Earl of Ross, in 1372.
 William had two daughters, the eldest of which, Euphemia, married Sir Walter Leslie, who then became jure uxoris Earl of Ross.
-The Leslies continued to hold the earldom until the line ended in another heiress, also named Euphemia.
+The Leslies continued to hold the earldom until another heiress, also named Euphemia.
 This Euphemia was a sickly girl, who suffered from a hunchback.
-Though she was nominally Countess of Ross, Ross's governance was carried out by her grandfather Robert, Duke of Albany.
-Her uncle Donald, Lord of the Isles, perceived her weakness, and attempted to take Ross by force, but he was defeated by Robert at the Battle of Harlaw.
-In 1415 Euphemia was persuaded to resign the earldom in favour of Robert and his sons.
+Though she was nominally Countess of Ross, Ross's governance was carried out by her grandfather, the ruthless and ambitious Robert, Duke of Albany.
+Euphemia's uncle Donald, Lord of the Isles, had a superior claim by right of his wife, Mariota Leslie.
+He feared Albany would take not only Ross but more.
+So, in 1411, he invaded Ross with 10,000 men and won the Battle of Dingwall and the Battle of Harlaw.

+In 1415 Euphemia was persuaded or forced to resign the earldom in favor of Albany's son, John.
 However, the Albany Stewarts would meet their downfall when King James I returned to Scotland in 1424.
-Robert was strongly suspected of having murdered James's brother David, and in revenge James had the entire family forfeited and executed (with the exception of James the Fat who escaped to Ireland).
-The earldom therefore passed to the Lords of the Isles, who continued to hold it until John forfeited it in the 1470s for trying to conquer Scotland with the help of Edward IV of England.
+Robert was believed to have murdered James's brother David, who was King Robert III's heir.
+And he sought to capture James, the last living son.
+In addition, while James was in prison in London, Albany did nothing to try and free him.
+In revenge James had the entire family forfeited and executed (with the exception of James the Fat who escaped to Ireland).
+By then, the earldom had officially passed to Euphemia's grandson, Alexander of Islay (Alexander Macdonald), Lord of the Isles, who as Earl of Ross continued to hold it until his son, John forfeited it in the 1470s.

 In 1481 James III granted the earldom unto his second son, also named James.
 James had already been made Marquis of Ormond at his baptism.
 In 1487 his earldom was raised to a dukedom, and he was granted the additional titles Earl of Ardmenach and Lord of Ardmannoch, Brechin and Navarre.
 James entered the clergy, and thus never married or had issue.
 He died in 1503, and all his titles became extinct.

 The fourth creation was on 20 May 1565, for Henry, Lord Darnley, who was also created Lord Ardmannoch.
 Shortly thereafter he was created Duke of Albany.
 After his murder at Kirk o' Field, he was succeeded by his infant son James, whose accession as James VI a few months later returned the titles to the Crown.